wso2/docs-ei/en/streaming-integrator/docs/examples/cdc-for-mysql.md

 This tutorial takes you through the different modes and  options you could use to perform Change Data Capturing (CDC) using the SI.
 In this tutorial, you will be using a MySQL datasource.

 !!!Tip
-    To use a different database, refer [dependencies for CDC](https://github.com/siddhi-io/siddhi-io-cdc#dependencies) and add corresponding driver jars.
-In addition to that, modify the JDBC URL accordingly, in `url` parameter in all Siddhi applications.
+    To use a different database other than MySQL, refer [dependencies for CDC](https://github.com/siddhi-io/siddhi-io-cdc#dependencies) and add the corresponding driver jar.
+In addition to that, modify the JDBC URL accordingly, in `url` parameter in all Siddhi applications given in this tutorial.

 #### Listening mode and Polling mode